aablan/hyke-task/README.md

 # Miscellaneous:
 - Integration test cases are provided for the major functionalities.
+- Integration test launches an embedded mongo docker contatiner and initialize it with data to run the tests.
 - No Unit tests as the provided integration test covers end to end which should be good enough for the scope of the assignment.
 - Only basic important filters are implemented, it should be enough to show the concepts, and new ones can easily be added on need.
 - Documentation is provided for the high level components, for the rest, the code should be pretty much self-explanatory.